Aliases for CLCN7 Gene

 GeneCards Summary for CLCN7 Gene

 CLCN7 (Chloride Channel, Voltage-Sensitive 7) is a Protein Coding gene.
-Diseases associated with CLCN7 include osteopetrosis, autosomal dominant 2 and osteopetrosis, autosomal recessive 4.
-Among its related pathways are Activation of cAMP-Dependent PKA and Activation of cAMP-Dependent PKA.
-GO annotations related to this gene include chloride channel activity and antiporter activity.
+Diseases associated with CLCN7 include osteopetrosis and autosomal recessive malignant osteopetrosis.
+Among its related pathways are Activation of cAMP-Dependent PKA and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
+GO annotations related to this gene include ion channel activity and antiporter activity.
 An important paralog of this gene is CLCN2.